SebasTol-777/Galaxy-Luppyx/README.md

 ## What is it ?
-In this game, the player is a alien which has to avoid lasers by flapping (when we click on the screen, the alien goes up and down after).
-For each pipe we avoid, we have 1 point.
-We lose the game when our bird touches a pipe.
+In this game, the player is a alien which has to avoid lasers by piloting his ship (when we click on the screen, the alien goes up and down after).
+For each laser we avoid, we have 1 point.
+We lose the game when our alien touches a pipe.
 Once we lose, our score is registered on a database with our pseudo and we can see the leaderboard.

 # 15/10/2021